Frequently Asked

 The following questions and answers give you a quick overview of relevant standards, practical requirements in the laboratory and in operations as well as typical use cases for DÜPERTHAL safety cabinets.

-Safety cabinets for flammable liquids must be equipped with supply and exhaust air connections in accordance with DIN EN 14470-1.
+Safety storage cabinets for flammable liquids must be equipped with supply and exhaust air connections.
 A mandatory connection to a mechanical exhaust system is not legally required in every case – however, it is strongly recommended in operational practice.
-ATEX-compliant recirculating air filter systems are recognized as an accepted alternative.
-Safety cabinets without any ventilation must be earthed according to TRGS 510 and are subject to additional requirements.
+ATEX-compliant recirculating air filter systems are recognised as an accepted alternative under applicable safety regulations.
+Safety storage cabinets without any ventilation must be earthed and are subject to additional requirements.
 DÜPERTHAL offers regulation-compliant ventilation solutions for all scenarios and advises operators in selecting the appropriate system.

 View articleAn ATEX-compliant recirculating filter system is recognised as an accepted alternative to technical exhaust that discharges to the outside under applicable European safety regulations – but is not an equivalent replacement in every application.
 Whether it is suitable depends on the substances stored, the filter compatibility and the level of operational monitoring in place.
 DÜPERTHAL offers norm-compliant ventilation components for both scenarios and advises operators on the appropriate media-specific system design.